SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Nuxt for Vue and SvelteKit for Svelte
 - These examples are all in JavaScript land
   - But there are meta-frameworks for your preferred language too
-  - A friend called out Intertia as an interested option using PHP
+  - A friend called out Inertia as an interested option using PHP
 - Multi-page apps expand on some previous patterns like...
 -->